American who filmed tourist carving name in Colosseum 'dumbfounded' as hunt for culprit intensifies

 ROME — (AP) — Italy's culture and tourism ministers have vowed to find and punish a tourist who was filmed carving his name and that of his apparent girlfriend in the wall of the Colosseum in Rome, a crime that resulted in hefty fines in the past.

 The video received over 1,500 social media views and was picked up by Italian media.
-Litz told The Associated Press on Tuesday he was “dumbfounded” that someone would deface such an important monument.
+Lutz told The Associated Press on Tuesday he was “dumbfounded” that someone would deface such an important monument.

 Culture Minister Gennaro Sangiuliano called the writing carved into the almost 2,000-year-old Flavian Ampitheater “serious, undignified and a sign of great incivility.”
 He said he hoped the culprits would be found “and punished according to our laws.”